 Sometimes both supplements are sold together as a combo pack too.

 Who Makes LipoFlavonoid?

-The product website was registered under another company name, called DSE Health Solutions located at 164 Northfield Drive, Edison NJ 08837.
-This address also corresponds to Garden State Fulfillment as well as another supplement company called Numark Laboratories.
-My guess is that Garden State Fulfillment is where these products are packaged and shipped to consumers from.
+Another company name located is DSE Health Solutions located at 164 Northfield Drive, Edison NJ 08837.
+This address corresponds to to Garden State Fulfillment as well as another supplement company called Numark Laboratories also called Numark Brands.

 Later that day I actually had an appointment to see my doctor about my ear ringing.
 When I informed him about my little experiment, he told me he was aware of LipoFlavonoid and from he understands, it appears to work in about 40% of cases.

 For a time, I felt fortunate that maybe, I was one of those 40%…until the next day, when the tinnitus in my left ear returned.